Learning a Local Symmetry with Neural-Networks

-The specific question we had in mind was whether or not DNN could be used to predict the {\em computational complexity} of a particular instance of an optimization problem.
+The specific question we had in mind was whether or not DCNNs could be used to predict the {\em computational complexity} of a particular instance of an optimization problem.
 Spin glasses represent the perfect playground to test this idea, because finding the ground state of a simple Hamiltonian such as: is an NP-complete problem as soon as the underlying interaction-graph is non-planar~\cite{barahona1982on,istrail2000statistical} (we shall consider statistically independent couplings $J_{\V{x}\V{y}}=\pm 1$ with $50\%$ probability).
 The classification problem is motivated because the computational difficulty of solving different problem instances of Eq.~\eqref{eq:EAmodel} spreads over several orders of magnitude~\cite{janus:10,fernandez2013temperature,billoire:14,martin-mayor:15,fernandez2016temperature,billoire:18}, even for such a modest number of spins as $N\sim 500$~\footnote{Actually, Refs. \cite{janus:10,fernandez2013temperature,billoire:14,fernandez2016temperature,billoire:18} attempted to find equilibrium configurations using a Parallel Tempering algorithm down to some minimal temperature $T_{\mathrm{min}}$.
 In order to compute the Ground State, one needs to push $T_{\mathrm{min}}$ to zero, as done for instance in Ref. \cite{martin-mayor:15}.
 Unfortunately, the lower $T_{\mathrm{min}}$ the larger the spread over the samples of the computational hardness, see e.g. Refs. \cite{janus:10,fernandez2016temperature,billoire:18}.}.
-It is still unknown which features of the coupling matrix $J_{\V{x}\V{y}}$ cause this tremendous disparity of computational cost, in spite the obvious practical relevance of the question (see~\cite{billoire:14} for some attempts to answer it).
-DNNs would be an obvious choice to address the computational-cost classification problem, were it not for the gauge symmetry of Hamiltonian~\eqref{eq:EAmodel} (the $\epsilon_{\V{x}}=\pm 1$ are arbitrary)~\cite{toulouse:77}
+In spite of the question's practical relevance, it is still unknown which features of the coupling matrix $J_{\V{x}\V{y}}$ cause this tremendous disparity of computational cost~\cite{billoire:14}.
+DCNNs would be an obvious choice to address the computational-cost classification problem, were it not for the gauge symmetry of Hamiltonian~\eqref{eq:EAmodel} (the $\epsilon_{\V{x}}=\pm 1$ are arbitrary)~\cite{toulouse:77}

 All problem instances related by this transformation belong to the same \emph{gauge orbit}.
 Now, the difficulty for solving problems from the same gauge orbit is \emph{identical}.
-Hence, our dreamed DNN should first be able of telling us with certainty whether or not two problem instances belong to the same gauge orbit.
-Yet, we have checked that DNN, specifically ResNet~\cite{he2016deep}, completely fails at this task, no matter the size of the training set.
+Hence, our dreamed DCNN should first be able of telling us with certainty whether or not two problem instances belong to the same gauge orbit.